cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

     session.run("pytype", *args)
 ```

-The session runs in Python 3.7 only, because Python 3.8 is [not yet
-supported](https://github.com/google/pytype/issues/440) in pytype.
-We also pass
-the command-line option `--disable=import-error`.
-Like mypy, pytype reports
+In this session, we use the command-line option `--disable=import-error` because
-import errors for third-party packages without type annotations.
+pytype, like mypy, reports import errors for third-party packages without type
+annotations.

 Run the Nox session using the following command: